skyjiao/tf2_course/01_note.md

 ## Is your learning rate depend on number of layers?
 Why does it depends on batch size?
 Nose increases with small batch?
 It seems learning rate does not depend on model complexity.

+## Question: how do you find your optimum learning rate?
+In an efficient manner because we can't just wait till the end of each training.

 ### to do: write my own learning rate optimizer.
 Check population based tuning by deep mind.

 Batch size and learning rate are quite related.
 If one increases batch size, then one should proportionally increase the learning rate.
 And François Chollet suggest to always use the largest batch size possible of your GPU when training.